 As stated in our Human Rights Position, we recognize the dignity of all human beings and our core values embrace these inalienable rights for all people to live their lives free from social, political, or economic discrimination or abuse.
 We believe businesses have an important role to play to advance respect for human rights throughout the world and to conduct business consistent with the human rights philosophies expressed in global frameworks.
-We conduct business consistent with the human rights philosophy expressed in the Universal Declaration of Human Rights (UDHR), and the International Labour Organization Declaration on Fundamental Principles and Rights at Work, which includes the core labor standards related to nondiscrimination, freedom of association, right to collective bargaining, and avoiding the use of forced or child labor.
+We conduct business consistent with the human rights philosophy expressed in the Universal Declaration of Human Rights (UDHR), the United Nations Guiding Principles on Business and Human Rights and the International Labour Organization Declaration on Fundamental Principles and Rights at Work, which includes the core labor standards related to nondiscrimination, freedom of association, right to collective bargaining, and avoiding the use of forced or child labor.
 Our approach to engagement with indigenous communities in locations where they are an important stakeholder group for our operations, is consistent with the principles of the International Labour Organization Convention 169 concerning Indigenous and Tribal Peoples, and the United Nations Declaration on the Rights of Indigenous Peoples.
 Our intent regarding human rights is also reflected in our Code of Business Ethics and Conduct and health, safety and environmental policy.
 We are committed to respecting human rights and engaging with those who impact or may be impacted by our business.
 When our operations identify potential human rights concerns during risk assessments, they then develop engagement plans and specific actions to manage and mitigate that risk.

 Human Rights Training and Awareness

 Our approach encompasses a broad range of activities and tools.
 We’ve adapted and applied a human rights tool kit developed by IPIECA, the global oil and gas industry association for environmental and social issues, and utilize a number of business practices, processes and tools to implement our human rights position.